ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ## TLS Exporter Labels {#tls_exporter}

-IANA is asked to register the following entry to the "TLS Exporter Labels" registry defined in Section 6 of {{RFC5705}} and updated in Section 12 of {{RFC8447}}.
+IANA is asked to register the following entry to the "TLS Exporter Labels" registry defined in {{Section 6 of RFC5705}} and updated in {{Section 12 of RFC8447}}.

 * Value: EXPORTER-ACE-Sign-Challenge-coap-group-pubsub-app